JohnGiorgi/DeCLUTR/README.md

 This will:

-1. Load the model serialized to `output` with the weights from the epoch that achieved the best performance on the validation set.
+1. Load the model serialized to `output` with the "best" weights (i.e. the ones that achieved the lowest loss during training).
 2. Use that model to embed the text in the provided input file (`path/to/input.txt`).
 3. Save the embeddings to disk as a [JSON lines](http://jsonlines.org/) file (`output/embeddings.jsonl`)

 The text embeddings are stored in the field `"embeddings"` in `output/embeddings.jsonl`.

-> If your model was trained with a `FeedForward` module, it will also contain a field named `"projections"`.
+> If your model was trained with a `FeedForward` module, it would also contain a field named `"projections"`.
 A `FeedForward` module with a non-linear transformation [may improve the quality of representations learned by the encoder network](https://arxiv.org/abs/2002.05709).

 ### Evaluating with SentEval

 [SentEval](https://github.com/facebookresearch/SentEval) is a library for evaluating the quality of sentence embeddings.
-We provide a script to easily evaluate our model against SentEval.
+We provide a script to evaluate our model against SentEval.

 First, clone the SentEval repository and download the transfer task datasets (you only need to do this once)